Frequently Asked Questions

 How can physiotherapy help me?

-Physiotherapy is a branch of health professional that helps you to improve from injuries and various pain.
+Click here to find more about what physiotherapy is (or should be).
 There are many ways to practice physiotherapy using different paradigms and framework, and we at 2will physiotherapy practice our own evidence-based model that we believe is one of the best in the profession.

 Do I need a referral from a doctor?